 The financial strategy seeks to maintain adequate financial resources and access to credit facilities to finance the operations of the Company.
-During this fiscal year, Tecpetrol used cash flows generated by its own operations as well as external financing and borrowings granted by related companies.
+During this fiscal year, Tecpetrol used cash flows generated by its own operations as well as external financing.

 Tecpetrol has a conservative strategy as regards liquidity management, which consists in maintaining a substantial portion of its funds in cash, liquid funds and short-term investments.